canalplus/rx-player/src/core/stream/orchestrator/README.md

 ## Multiple types handling

-More often than not, content are divised into multiple "types": "audio", "video" and "text" segments, for example.
+More often than not, content are divided into multiple "types": "audio", "video" and "text" segments, for example.
 They are often completely distinct in a Manifest and as such, have to be downloaded and decoded separately.